Glengoyne 12 year Original Highland single malt Scotch Whisky Time Keeper gift set.

 Stated Age: 12 years old.

-Cask type: first- and second-fill American ex-bourbon casks, including remarkable, air-dried bespoke “designer casks” from Missouri.
+Cask type: First- and second-fill American ex-bourbon casks, including remarkable, air-dried bespoke “designer casks” from Missouri.

 Strength: 43.0 % Vol.